 We asked five brides who had adult-only weddings about their decision, what led them to it, and how they made sure guests knew children weren’t invited.

-Kate’s Reason: Our Venue Was Teeny Tiny
+Kate’s Reason: Our Wedding Venue Was Teeny Tiny

 It was their dream location but it came at a cost.
 “After we made our guest list, it was clear that our venue simply couldn’t accommodate all the children.
 For a moment, we considered changing our location, but quickly decided we weren’t willing to sacrifice our wedding-day vision”, says Kate.

 Hannah’s Reason: The Kids Would Out-Number Adults

 In the end, they decided to take a direct approach.
-“We added a small enclosure card and slipped it in with the invitations that were being sent to our guests with children.
+“We added a small enclosure card and slipped it in with our wedding invitations that were being sent to our guests with children.
 We carefully crafted the message so it felt fun.
 It said, ‘while we love your littles, we ask that you please make it a date night!
 A list of local babysitters is available on our wedding website.’”

 Maria’s Reason: We Wanted to P-A-R-T-Y

-“There was never any question that we would not be inviting kids to our wedding.
+“There was never any question that we’d have an adults-only wedding.
 We knew what we wanted our day to be like, and that did not include children crowding the dance floor”, says Maria.
 She continues, “I’m sorry if that sounds harsh, but the biggest line item on our budget was the open bar!
 We wanted to party!”

 Ella’s Reason: TBH, I Just Didn’t Want Kids at My Wedding, Okay?

-Ella continues, “When we ordered our wedding invitations, I added a small line of text at the bottom of the invitation that read ‘adults only ceremony and reception’ which was impossible to miss.
+Ella continues, “When we ordered our wedding invitations, I added a small line of text at the bottom of our wedding invitation that read ‘adults only ceremony and reception’ which was impossible to miss.
 I didn’t want to beat around the bush or feel like I needed to offer a reason or apology.
 After all, it was our day!”

-Meredith’s Reason: I Had a Slim Budget!
+Meredith’s Reason: We Had a Slim Budget!